qualiatouch/qualiatouch-plugin/Readme.md

 - PhoneSensor module : retrieves sensor data from the Phyphox app.
 Not affiliated with PhyPhox, just using their awesome app.
 Documentation [here](doc/phonesensor.md).

-## KinectSensor module
+## DepthCamSensor module

-- KinectSensor : retrieves hand position and depth from the Kinect sensor.
-This plugin is not affiliated with Kinect or Microsoft in any way. 🚧 Still experimental 🚧 Documentation [here](doc/kinect.md).
+- DepthCamSensor module : retrieves hand position and depth from the Kinect sensor from Microsoft.
+This plugin is not affiliated with Kinect or Microsoft in any way. 🚧 Still experimental 🚧 Documentation [here](doc/depthcam.md).

 ## DMX module

-If you know about the DMX protocol, then you've already understood what this module does.
+If you know about the DMX512 protocol, then you've already understood what this module does.

 - DMX OUT 1 : allows to send DMX data on one channel from the computer.
-You'll need an USB -> DMX OUT adapter and an appropriate driver. 🚧 Still experimental 🚧 Documentation [here](doc/dmx.md).
+You'll need an USB -> DMX OUT adapter and an appropriate driver.
+Documentation [here](doc/dmx.md).

 ## Contributing